jundalisay/sp/content/en/research/yogananda/autobiography/chapter-04.md

 ---
-title: "The Saint With Two Bodies"
+title: "My Interrupted Flight Toward The Himalayas"
 heading: Chapter 4
 description: ""
 c: "indigo"
-weight: 950
+weight: 130
 ---

-CHAPTER: 4 My Interrupted Flight Toward The Himalayas

 “Leave your classroom on some trifling pretext, and engage a hackney carriage.
 Stop in the lane where no one in my house can see you.”